PanosTsakonas/Fitting_Matrix/README.md

 After filtering the data the code tries to determine the peaks of the signal in order to start the fitting process. **This is the most important part of the code and it may result in errors if not done properly**.
 The MATLAB function findpeaks is used on the filtered signal.
 For the mcp pip and dip angles you have to manually add the 'MINPEAKPROMINENCE' value.
 Make sure that the results you get correspond to the actual peaks of the signal.
 For the abduction movement its a bit trickier.
 For all the digits except the middle one, I have moved all digits towards the middle of the palm and then released the digit to return to its steady state.
 That means that the signal I had to fit started from a lower peak and the steady state was the highest peak of the signal.
 So for these digits the minus angular data are used to find the peaks.
 For the middle digit abduction the 'MINPEAKPROMINENCE' is used instead similar to the mcp pip and dip joints. **To avoid any errors I would suggest you run the code once and plot the findpeaks function from the code.
 Check visually that the peaks of the signal are the ones that correspond to the movement of the segments and then proceed**.
 Once you have identified the peaks, manually enter the angular data for the digit you are working, then you are ready to run the code.
 Except for the mcp joint that showed an oscillatory behaviour from the unfiltered data pip, dip and abd angular data are fitted for all 3 cases (underdamped, critically damped and overdamped). **The fit that has the lowest RMSE value is chosen.** K and B parameters are stored into matrices for each segment and the mean values alongside their standard deviation are shown at the end.
 Alongside the mean spring and damper constant values for each segment the damping ratios are also displayed at the end alongside their standard deviation for each segment.

 For the dip data an extra filtering procedure has been added.
 It has been oberved that filtering the dip angular data at 20 Hz heavily distorted the signal.
 So the following code has been added.
 Using the obw function of MATLAB it computes 99% of the occupied bandwidth of the signal between the peak determined from filtering the data at 20 Hz up until 2 times the total frame count you specified for the dip segment.
+Then it checks if the occupied bandwidth is greater than 20 Hz.
+If that's the case, it uses that value to filter the original dip data and determines the new peak.
+For the dip joint if the obw function is used as the cut off frequency to filter the data, in the respective plot, you will get the cut off frequency in Hz used in the filter.

 # Common errors